jim-easterbrook/pywws/src/doc/guides/weather_ini.rst

 ``language`` is used to localise pywws.
 It's optional, as pywws usually uses the computer's default language as set by the LANG environment variable.
 The available languages are those in the ``translations`` subdirectory of your pywws installation.
 If you set any other language, pywws will fall back to using English.

-``logdata sync`` sets the quality of synchronisation used by :doc:`../api/pywws.LogData`.
+``logdata sync`` sets the quality of synchronisation used by :doc:`../api/pywws.logdata`.
 Set it to 0 for fast & inaccurate or 1 for slower but precise.

 ``rain day threshold`` is the amount of rain (in mm) that has to fall in one day for it to qualify as a rainy day in the monthly summary data.
-You must update all your stored data by running :py:mod:`pywws.Reprocess` after you change this value.
+You must update all your stored data by running :py:mod:`pywws.reprocess` after you change this value.

 .. versionadded:: 13.09_r1057
-   ``asynchrouous`` controls the use of a separate upload thread in :py:mod:`pywws.LiveLog`.
+   ``asynchrouous`` controls the use of a separate upload thread in :py:mod:`pywws.livelog`.

 .. versionadded:: 13.10_r1094
    ``usb activity margin`` controls the algorithm that avoids the "USB lockup" problem that affects some stations.